NaveenRudra/RTTM/docs/source/debugging.md

 Debugging
 =========

-Follow belwo steps in case you find issues will working of tool.
+Follow below steps in case you find issues while working of tool.

 * Whenever you face issue with tool.
 Look into logs what is displayed.
 Sometime apiKey will expired you may have to regenerate it.